 Our Teacher incorporates a balance of teacher-directed and center-based classroom.
 Centers are broken up into sections, such as home, science area, computer station, reading nook, play-doh, blocks and games.
 Children begin their day with a morning prayer and gather for opening circle where they explore daily lessons.
-Our Teacher encourages the kids to play, facilitating social skills along they way.
+Our Teacher encourages play, facilitating social skills along they way.

 Balanced literacy is taught through exploring phonics, guided reading (A-D), 100 Sight Words, Interactive read alouds, and shared reading.

 Science is taught through experiments and observing objects.
 Units of study include: Rocks/Minerals, Magnets, Sink/Float, Planets, etc.

 Teacher follows the Units of Study for Primary Writing by Lucy Calkins.
 Teacher also provides activities which will support the development of fine motor skills and ensures appropriate pencil grasps and proper Letter Formation (top to bottom).

 Once a week the children attend Chapel to learn age appropiate lessons from the bible.
 In Chapel, the children pray, sing, and dance in Christ's love.

 Children are taught addition and subtraction to 10 and beyond.
 Other math skills include: calendar math, independently counting to 100, measurements, personal financial literacy, etc.

 Music is an important part of a child's development, once a week the children attend music class.
 Music enhances listening, creativity, and movement skills.